MLB PITCH HIT & RUN OPEN COMPETITION IS OPEN TO ALL ELIGIBLE GIRLS ON May 7, 2021, after Opening Ceremonies

 Major League Baseball Pitch, Hit & Run is a national grassroots program that has four levels of competition -- Local, Sectional, Team Championship and National Finals.

 The first level is of a LOCAL scope.
 Everyone must participate in a local competition in order to advance to the higher levels.
 Champions at the local level advance to a SECTIONAL Competition.
 At this level, the Sectional All-Around Champions become eligible to advance to the TEAM CHAMPIONSHIPS, which are held during June in all 30 Major League Baseball markets.
-The culmination occurs at the NATIONAL FINALS, held at the 2014 All-Star Week.

 HOW TO ADVANCE